 The thesis is supervised by one of the staff members of the Institute of Theoretical Physics (ITP)

 Most courses are full-semester lecture courses consisting of a weekly lecture (two 45-minute sessions) presented by a staff member, combined with a weekly problem class session (3-4 hours of problem solving) supervised by teaching assistants.

 Mini research project

-The course Theory for Technology is a special mini research project on a topic of choice supervised by theoretical physicists from the Technical University of Eindhoven.
+The course Theory for Technology is a special mini research project on a topic of choice that is in the direction of applied theoretical physics.
+It is often supervised by theoretical physicists from the Technical University of Eindhoven.

 The Student Seminar is highly interactive through discussions, presentations, literature searches, projects in small groups, writing, etc., all on a specific topic of theoretical physics.
+It also introduces those open science practices that are most relevant to the theoretical physicist.
 The sessions are supervised by a staff member and teaching assistants.

 Thesis research project

 The thesis research project is an individual one-year project supervised by a staff member.